How To Place A Tampon Video

 4. Relax

 Relaxation is essential.
-If you’re tense, your vaginal muscles may tighten, making insertion difficult and uncomfortable.
+Even so, if you’re tense, your vaginal muscles may tighten, making insertion difficult and uncomfortable.
 Take a few deep breaths to relax your body.

 5. Hold the Tampon Correctly